 Credit risk is an integral part of many of UBS AG's activities, including lending, underwriting and derivatives activities.
-Adverse economic or market conditions may lead to impairments and defaults on these credit exposures.
+Adverse economic or market conditions, or the imposition of sanctions or other restrictions on clients, counterparties or financial institutions, may lead to impairments and defaults on these credit exposures.
 Losses may be exacerbated by declines in the value of collateral securing loans and other exposures.
-In UBS AG's prime brokerage, securities finance and Lombard lending businesses, UBS AG extends substantial amounts of credit against securities collateral, the value or liquidity of which may decline rapidly.
-UBS AG's Swiss mortgage and corporate lending portfolios are a large part of its overall lending.
-UBS AG is therefore exposed to the risk of adverse economic developments in Switzerland, including property valuations in the housing market, the strength of the Swiss franc and its effect on Swiss exports, prevailing negative interest rates applied by the Swiss National Bank, economic conditions within the eurozone or the EU, and the evolution of agreements between Switzerland and the EU or European Economic Area, which represent Switzerland's largest export market.
-UBS AG Group has exposures related to real estate in various countries, including a substantial Swiss mortgage portfolio.
+In UBS's prime brokerage, securities finance and Lombard lending businesses, it extends substantial amounts of credit against securities collateral, the value or liquidity of which may decline rapidly.
+Market closures, the imposition of exchange controls, sanctions or other measures may limit the ability of UBS to settle existing transactions or to realize on collateral, which may result in unexpected increases in exposures.
+UBS's Swiss mortgage and corporate lending portfolios are a large part of its overall lending.
+UBS AG is therefore exposed to the risk of adverse economic developments in Switzerland, including property valuations in the housing market, the strength of the Swiss franc and its effect on Swiss exports, prevailing negative interest rates applied by the Swiss National Bank, economic conditions within the Eurozone or the European Union (the "EU"), and the evolution of agreements between Switzerland and the EU or European Economic Area, which represent Switzerland's largest export market.
+UBS has exposures related to real estate in various countries, including a substantial Swiss mortgage portfolio.
 Although it believes this portfolio is prudently managed, UBS AG could nevertheless be exposed to losses if a substantial deterioration in the Swiss real estate market were to occur.

-As UBS experienced in 2020 under the IFRS 9 expected credit loss ("ECL") regime, credit loss expenses may increase rapidly at the onset of an economic downturn as a result of higher levels of credit impairments (stage 3), as well as higher ECL from stages 1 and 2.
+As UBS experienced in 2020, under the IFRS 9 expected credit loss ("ECL") regime, credit loss expenses may increase rapidly at the onset of an economic downturn as a result of higher levels of credit impairments (stage 3), as well as higher ECL from stages 1 and 2.
 Substantial increases in ECL could exceed expected loss for regulatory capital purposes and adversely affect UBS's common equity tier 1 ("CET1") capital and regulatory capital ratios.